-If this is your first baby, even if you are at low risk you might prefer to give birth in a midwife-led unit instead of home.
+If this is your first baby, even if you are having a low risk uncomplicated pregnancy you might prefer to give birth in a midwife-led unit instead of home.
 A midwife-led unit has the same philosophy of care as a home birth.
 It normalises birth rather than thinking of it as medical.
 The midwifery-led units are led by midwives and can be alongside a hospital birth centre (sometimes referred to as ‘home from home’) or be in the community (‘freestanding’ or ‘stand alone’).

 Although the rate of interventions (such as forceps or caesarean section) is lower at home than in a midwife-led unit, if you have a home birth there is a small increase in risk of medical problems for the baby (9 per 1,000 births compared with 5 per 1,000 in a midwife-led unit).
 Also, you’re more likely to be transferred to hospital during labour if you give birth at home.